houseofcat/Authentication/AspNetCore3.x_MVC/IS406_IdentityServer/README.md

      * The settings are found `appsettings.json` and the table is `[IdentityLogging].[TestMvcClient]`
  * Custom Middleware to better integrate with AspNetCore Request logging.
  * Modifications to Serilog Logging table to add more columns and JSON (instead of XML).
+ * Replacing JsonFormatter with the Utf8Json one (nuget `Utf8Json.AspNetCoreMvcFormatter`).
+ * Adding compression to ResponseBody.

 ## Taking A Step Back
 Things escalated pretty quick with all the customizations that went on, but now I want to bring the